 Net income (loss) per common share is computed pursuant to section 260-10-45 of the FASB Accounting Standards Codification.
 Basic net income (loss) per common share is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding during the period.
-Diluted net income (loss) per common share is computed by dividing net income (loss) by the weighted average number of shares of common stock during the period.
+Diluted net income (loss) per common share is computed by dividing net income (loss) by the weighted average number of shares of common stock and potentially outstanding shares of common stock during the period.
 The weighted average number of common shares outstanding and potentially outstanding common shares assumes that the Company incorporated as of the beginning of the first period presented.

-There were no potentially dilutive shares outstanding for the quarterly period ending March 31, 2014 and the years ending September 30, 2013 and 2012.
+There were no potentially dilutive shares outstanding for the quarterly period ending December 31, 2014 and the years ending September 30, 2014 and 2013.